tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (jcanfield3-stat6250): Can I format formats?
 - *Question* (akrishnamurthy-stat6250): How to specify non inclusive range of unique values while defining FORMAT?
 - Question (lceballos-stat6250): Can you make multiple bins to combine different variables that roll up into different categories?
+- *Question* (kamirneni-stat6250): In discrete quantitative variables, does taking the high and low options affect the outcome of data, resulting in neglecting of edge cases?